marionbarker/LoopPatches/README.md

 Then follow these directions carefully.

-**Note - after the release, the commands will be updated - but for the test_binary branch, they are configured to match the branch name so testers do not need to rename the folder that is downloaded**
+**Note - after the release, the commands will be updated - but for the itsmojo_min_basal branch, they are configured to match the branch name so testers do not need to rename the folder that is downloaded**

 1. Open Finder on your computer and examine the Downloads folder
-    * If a folder called `LoopPatches-test_binary` exists, delete it
+    * If a folder called `LoopPatches-itsmojo_min_basal` exists, delete it
         * Hold down the Control Key and click on the folder name and select `Move to Trash`
-    * If a file called `LoopPatches-test_binary.zip` exists, delete it using the same method
+    * If a file called `LoopPatches-itsmojo_min_basal.zip` exists, delete it using the same method
     * Examine Finder to make sure there are no folders or files that begin with LoopPatches in Downloads, there may be others with the number 2 or 3 appended to the name if you downloaded without deleting old copies or unzipped more than one time
 1. Use the green button at the top of this page that says `Code`
     * Click on `Code`
     * Select Download ZIP (wait to find it in finder before unzipping)
 1. Return to Finder and examine the Downloads folder
-    * Double click on `LoopPatches-test_binary.zip`
+    * Double click on `LoopPatches-itsmojo_min_basal.zip`
-    * You will notice this creates the `LoopPatches-test_binary` folder
+    * You will notice this creates the `LoopPatches-itsmojo_min_basal` folder
         * No further action is required
     * You can use the same finder window for the next step - you won't need this location again